 XP80 has a built-in Mono microphone and a Mono speaker.

 Fujifilm XP80 doesn't have any connections for external microphones and headphones.
-If you need a Compact camera with external microphone connectivity, consider Samsung PL120 or Samsung SH100 in a similar price range.
+If you need a Compact camera with external microphone connectivity, consider Samsung SH100 or in a similar price range.

 Connectivity and Storage

 connectivity ( 802.11/b/g/n) which lets you transfer your photos directly to compatible devices without any physical connection.One other feature that we like is the ability to use our smartphone as a remote to control our XP80.
 You can change camera settings, release shutter, view LCD screen and tranfer files using remote control app.